 It is important to plan your immunisations well in advance of your travel date in order to ensure that you are fully protected.
-Please submit full details of your travel plans at least 12 weeks before you plan to travel so that your immunisation programme can be planned and the vaccinations given well in advance of your travel date to increase your level of protection.
+Please submit full details of your travel plans at least 12 weeks before you plan to travel.
+This is so that you can be advised of any vaccinations you might need and that your vaccinations can be planned and given well in advance of your travel date to increase your level of protection.

-We regret that we are unable to process requests for travel immunisations made less than 8 weeks before your planned date of travel.
+We regret that we are unable to process requests for travel immunisations made less than 8 weeks before your planned date of travel and recommend that you contact us at least 12 weeks in advance.
 In these instances you will be advised to contact a specialist travel clinic.

 Minor Injury service